AllStarLink/asl3-menu/php-backend/README.md

 # PHP Backend

-THe PHP backend is part of the Allstar menu.
+The PHP backend is part of the Allstar menu.
 It uses the Asterisk Manager Interface "UpdateConfig" action to provide an abstraction layer to the rather complex AMI.

-More informatioin on the AMI "UpdateConfig" can be found at [https://asterisk.phreaknet.org/#manageraction-UpdateConfig](https://asterisk.phreaknet.org/#manageraction-UpdateConfig)
+More information on the AMI "UpdateConfig" can be found at [https://asterisk.phreaknet.org/#manageraction-UpdateConfig](https://asterisk.phreaknet.org/#manageraction-UpdateConfig)

 Note: this script is a backend, not an end-user interface.
 The script may be run from the command line as follows:

+## WARNING

+Our early investigations and prototyping efforts with using AMI have identified a number of issues with the updates made to the configuration files.
+Specifically, AMI doesn't appear to play nicely with comments and whitespace.
+We are looking at a number of options including :

+- Changes to Asterisk/AMI to better preserve comments and whitespace
+- Reformatting the comments it the configuration files so that they will be less affected by AMI updates
+- Removing/relocating the comments from the configuration files

+Our overall goal here is to make things "better", not "worse"!

 ## The **`asl-configuration.php`** command :